longturn/freeciv21/docs/Playing/faq.rst

 How do I restart a saved game?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If for some reason you can't use the start-screen interface for loading a game, you can load one directly through the client or server command line.
+If for some reason you cannot use the start-screen interface for loading a game, you can load one directly through the client or server command line.
 You can start the client, or server, with the :literal:`-f` option, for example: